High-energy electromagnetic radiation consists of X-rays. In medicine, these are used to visualize the bony structures inside the body.

 Many types of radiographs are considered vital for proper diagnosis.
 They allow us to catch things like cavities early, before they become a bigger problem.

 Some radiographs should be done regularly, others only in certain circumstances.
 One way or another, the cost of X-rays is an expense you should consider in your budget for a dental treatment.
 Read on to find out about the most popular ones at the dental office.

 Intraoral means inside the mouth.
 That’s exactly where the film goes when these X-rays are taken.
 Intraoral radiographs are the most common and provide the most detail.

-A bitewing is such a common procedure, that it is sometimes referred to as a “check-up X-ray”.
-That’s because it’s really quick and easy, but also because it gives the dental professional a lot of information.
+A bitewing is performed once a year, unless necessary before particular treatment.
+It is sometimes referred to as a “check-up X-ray”.
+That’s because it’s really quick and easy but also because it gives the dental professional a lot of information.

 Tooth decay happening on the inside of your tooth can be easily diagnosed.
 Changes in bone thickness, signs of gum disease, and decay between the teeth will also show up on the image.

 Bitewings are recommended every other cleaning visit, or every twelve months to evaluate for caries and to identify subgingival calculus.

 A bitewing captures a small section of the lower and upper teeth.
 If you aren’t focusing on a problem area, multiple can be taken for a general overview.
 Additional radiographs are usually less expensive than the first one.
 In some cases they may be taken at no additional charge.